erikscarrion/bayesian_analysis/README.md

 # bayesian_analysis
-EdX Bayesian Analysis - Introduction &amp; Advanced
+All code files generated as part of the edx courses: Introduction to Bayesian Statistics & Advanced Bayesian Statistics